sfritzon/RaylibZombieGame/README.md

 ## 2. Gameplay

 Enemies spawn in waves that last for 30 seconds.
 Each wave brings more enemies.
 Survive all enemies in a wave before the next one begins.
-The game ends when your health reaches zero or if you don't complete a wave and the timer runs out.
+The game ends when your health reaches zero or if you don't complete a wave and the wave timer runs out.

 **Zombies** are fast and low health. **Tanks** are slow and heavily armored.
 Tanks begin spawning from wave 2 and onwards.